 Video of the Day

+The Low Income Housing Tax Credit (LIHTC) program provides an indirect subsidy in the form of tax breaks.
+This program encourages developers in the private sector to offer a percentage of rentals to tenants who meet the guidelines.
 The federal government awards tax credits to qualified developers who, in turn, sell the credits to investors to raise funds to finance the real estate, according to HUD.
 As a result, the developer can offer rentals at a rate below market due to savings.

+Typically, renters with strong credit scores and reliable, equitable employment are qualified for the unsubsidized market, but some unsubsidized properties may offer a break in the form of a reduction.
 Unsubsidized and reduced properties supply units at a rate slightly below market.
 These properties may have the same credit and income requirements as market units.
 Renters who cannot afford market rent but do not qualify for subsidies have an option for decent housing.